 Unresolved grief tends to be more common in people who:

-Are unsure how they feel about the person they lost.
+- Are unsure how they feel about the person they lost.

-- Experience a loss that others do not recognize as
+- Experience a loss that others might not recognize as significant, such as miscarriage.

 How people express unresolved grief varies.
 People may:

-Drink more alcohol, smoke more cigarettes, or take more medicines.
+- Drink more alcohol, smoke more cigarettes, or take more medicines.